alexriver157/clashofclans-ocr/README.md

 # clashofclans-ocr
 OCR program from the mobile game Clash of Clans.
 Built to detect attackable bases with a set resource quantity.
+Uses pytesseract.